ericjdu/Perl-Text-Filter/README.md

 # Perl-Text-Filter
-A short perl script to try filtering out unnecessary content in a text file.
+A short perl script to try filtering out unnecessary content in a text file (given the specified format), and written in Perl.
 Details on how to run will be written soon.